 Ezra Miller charged with felony burglary in Vermont

-After reviewing surveillance footage and speaking to witnesses state police said they had probable cause to charge The Flash actor, 29, with felony burglary of an unoccupied dwelling.
+Actor Ezra Miller has been charged with felony burglary in Stamford, Vermont, the latest in a string of incidents involving the embattled star of “The Flash.”

+In a report Monday, Vermont State Police said they responded to a burglary complaint in Stamford on May 1 and found several bottles of alcohol were taken from a residence while the homeowners weren't present.
+Miller was charged after police consulted surveillance footage and interviewed witnesses.

-Miller was “ultimately” located just after 11pm on Sunday night when he was issued with a citation to appear in Vermont Superior Court Bennington Criminal Division on 26 September.
+The police report said Miller was located shortly before midnight Sunday and was issued a citation to appear for arraignment in Vermont Super Court on Sept.
+26.

-Police named the victim as Isaac Winokur, of Stamford, Vermont, a small rural settlement of around 850 residents in Bennington County.
+The felony charge adds to Miller's mounting legal woes and reports of erratic behavior.
+The 29-year-old actor was arrested twice earlier this year in Hawaii, including for disorderly conduct and harassment at a karaoke bar.
+The second incident was for second-degree assault.

+The parents of 18-year-old Tokata Iron Eyes, a Native American activist, also earlier this year filed a protection order against Miller, accusing him of grooming their child and other inappropriate behavior with her as a minor from the age of 12.
+Tokata Iron Eyes recently told Insider that those allegations were false.

 Register for free to continue reading